gaidardzhiev/sbpm/readme.md

 - The `native-compiler` function automates downloading and unpacking a prebuilt native C compiler toolchain (for `i686`, `i486`, `x86_64`, `armv8l`, `aarch64` and `mips`), enabling the system to compile subsequent packages natively.
 - This avoids the complex and resource intensive process of building a compiler from scratch on a bare system.

-For example: `./sbpm get-bin native-compiler`

-- **Cross Compiler Toolchains**
+### Cross Compiler Toolchains
+`./sbpm.sh get-bin cross-compiler`
   SBPM can bootstrap and manage binary C toolchains for a wide array of architectures.
 This foundation enables building software for diverse platforms, making it a powerful solution for embedded systems development, cross compilation, and maintaining consistent build environments across heterogeneous hardware.

-For example: `./sbpm.sh get-bin cross-compiler`

-This command fetches a binary cross compilation toolchain built from:
-- musl 1.2.5
-- Linux 6.8
-- GCC 11.2.0
-- Binutils 2.33.1

-providing a solid foundation for cross compiling C projects on multiple architectures.
+This command fetches a binary cross compilation toolchain (built from `musl 1.2.5`, `Linux 6.8`, `GCC 11.2.0` and `Binutils 2.33.1`) providing a solid foundation for cross compiling C projects on multiple architectures.

 - **Linux Kernel Compilation**
 Leveraging its toolchain management, SBPM is capable of building the Linux kernel from source.
 This demonstrates its ability to handle large, intricate projects with specific compilation requirements, providing a streamlined process for kernel development and customization.